cackle-rs/cackle/README.md

 fixable, or you're not sure, feel free to just email me.
 You can find my email address by looking through the commit logs for David Lattimore.

+## Backward compatibility

+We have a version number field in the configuration file.
+At least initially and for minor, obscure changes, bug fixes etc, there probably won't be a version bump.
+This means that updating to a newer version of Cackle might result in errors that require a change to your cackle.toml.
+In cases where a change is being made that we think would require substantial unnecessary changes to people's cackle.toml, we'll put the change behind a new configuration option and set the default for that option based on the version field.

 ## How it works

 See [HOW_IT_WORKS.md](HOW_IT_WORKS.md).